 The oldest known Redwood is believed to have lived for 2000 years – on average, they can make it to 500-700 years old.
 Over long lengths of time, they can grow to extraordinary heights.

 The story goes that in the beginning, all plants and animals were once people.
 One of those was named Coyote, who created the world from the top of Sonoma Mountain.
-The village elders became the Redwoods, coloured red to show we all are from the same blood.
+The village elders became the Redwoods, colored red to show we all are from the same blood.

 When settlers arrived in the late 1700’s the exploitation of the area began.
 Only five percent of the original old-growth forests are left.